jwdunn1/testcase/README.md

 ##
 ### 01 Body rate control

 The controller is a proportional controller on body rates to commanded moments.
 The controller takes into account the moments of inertia of the drone when calculating the commanded moments.
-For the Python version, this controller operates at a frequency of 40 Herz through the gyro callback.
+For the Python version, this controller operates at a frequency of 40 hertz through the gyro callback.
 (The C++ version operates all controllers synchronously at 500 Hz.)

 Python: [see lines 105-112 in `controller.py`]<br>
 C++: [see lines 111-117 in `QuadController.cpp`]